pauls658/LinSyn-Artifact/README.txt

   drCfg = [("use_polytope", True), ("precision", 0.0000001), ("number_of_jobs", 1)]

   # All of the None arguments are for parameters that are no longer used.
 (They were for some features I
   # was experimenting with, but did not end up being useful).
+See the doc in RuntimeActBounds.py for more
+  # info on parameters.
   linsynModule = RuntimeActBounds(sigmoid_tanh, [dx_sigmoid_tanh, dy_sigmoid_tanh], None, 0.1, None, 1e-6, None, drCfg)

   # compute a linear bound for sigmoid(x)*tanh(y) when x in [-2, 2] and y in [-2, 2]